isana25/isana25/README.md

 ## 👨‍💻 About Me

-- 💻 Front End Developer with 3+ years of experience
+- 💻 Frontend Developer with 4+ years of professional experience
-- ⭐ 4+ years in WordPress development & design
+- 🔧 Team Lead Web Developer at **EPTeck GmbH**
+- 🎓 Section Leader (TA) at **Stanford Code in Place 2025** (Volunteer)
+- 🤖 AI/ML enthusiast focused on building real-world solutions with GenAI
+- 📊 Participated in the **Kaggle x Google 5-Day Generative AI Course**
-- 🥅 2025 Goal: Contribute more to open source and learn continuously
+- 🥅 2025 Goal: Contribute more to open source and keep learning continuously

 ---